lycheeverse/remaps/README.md

 The lychee documentation itself can be tested in this manner; from the root of the repo cloned from https://github.com/lycheeverse/lycheeverse.github.io, execute:

 ```
-lychee --base https://lychee.cli.rs  --remap '(.*).md $1.html' src/content/docs/**.md*
+lychee --base https://lychee.cli.rs  --remap '(.*)\.md $1.html' --exclude-path src/content/docs/CONTRIBUTING.md "src/content/docs/**/*.mdx" "src/content/docs/**/*.md"
 ```

-Note that any URLs which intentionally end in `.md` will need to be excluded.
+Note that in this case we have:
+1. An `.md` file we exclude because we are intentionally linking to a `.md` file.
+2. Two path arguments because some repo files are `.md` and some are `.mdx`

 ## Contributing